ikelaiah/stringkit-fp/CONTRIBUTING.md

 - Focus on what is best for the community
 - Show empathy towards other community members

+## 🎯 Project Philosophy

+StringKit-FP is designed to be **beginner-friendly** and **accessible to developers of all skill levels**.
+This means:

+- **Multiple tool support**: We support both CLI tools (FPC) and IDEs (Lazarus) to cater to different workflows and preferences
+- **Lower barrier to entry**: Not all beginners are comfortable with command-line tools; IDE support makes the project more approachable
+- **Flexible workflows**: Different developers have different preferences and work styles, and we support multiple approaches
+- **Educational value**: By supporting multiple tools, we help beginners learn in their preferred environment

+When considering contributions or architectural decisions, please keep beginner-friendliness in mind.
+Features, examples, or documentation that help newcomers understand and use the library are highly valued.
+This includes maintaining support for popular IDEs like Lazarus, which is widely used in the Pascal community.

 ## 🚀 Getting Started

 1. Fork the repository